Scheduled MonumentsEnglandTower keep castle immediately west of St John the Baptist's Church

 What is Tower keep castle immediately west of St John the Baptist's Church?

-Tower keep castle immediately west of St John the Baptist's Church is a Norman castle motte-and-bailey fortification located in Shropshire.
+The Tower keep castle immediately west of St John the Baptist's Church in Shropshire is a Norman castle comprising a substantial stone keep that dates to the twelfth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020851.

 Who is responsible for protecting Tower keep castle immediately west of St John the Baptist's Church?